adamparkosidis/MSc-Thesis/background_notes/papers_key_points.md

 <ins> Stellar evolution </ins>

-The evolution of massive stars is strongly influenced by <h3>internal mixing<h3> processes such as semiconvection, convective core overshooting, and rotationally induced mixing.
+The evolution of massive stars is strongly influenced by **internal mixing** processes such as semiconvection, convective core overshooting, and rotationally induced mixing.
 None of these processes are currently well constrained.
 We expolre these process:

 Paper: [Constraining mixing in massive stars in the Small Magellanic Cloud](https://ui.adsabs.harvard.edu/abs/2019A%26A...625A.132S/abstract)